-- Provision of an interim report at six months
+- Provision of an progress report at six months.

-- Final report within one month of completing the fellowship year.
+- Final report submitted within one month of completing the fellowship year.

-- Participating students are also expected to present their work at one or more forum (Senior Scientific Session, regional or national conference) following completion of the fellowship year.
+- Presentation of work at one or more forum (Medical Education Day, Research in Progress [RIP], regional or national conference) following completion of the fellowship year.

-- In order to accommodate the needs of all students who wish to take a year off for research, students who receive external funding for scholarly work proposed in the Pritzker Fellowship Application must notify the Pritzker Fellowship Steering Committee ASAP.
-If the external funding is similar to the amount provided by the Pritzker Fellowship, the funds will be redistributed.
+- Please note: In order to accommodate the needs of all students who wish to take a year off for scholarly opportunities, students who apply for the Pritzker Fellowship and receive support from an external funding source must notify the Pritzker Fellowship Review Committee ASAP (via email@example.com).
+If the external funding level is similar to the amount offered through the Pritzker Fellowship Program, the Pritzker Fellowship funds will be redistributed accordingly.

 Things to know before you apply:

-Students chosen to receive one of the fellowships will receive $20,000, beginning in July 2013 and continuing throughout the 2013-2014 academic year.
-Eligible students must have completed at least two years at the Pritzker School of Medicine, and PhD students are not eligible for these fellowships.
+Students selected as Pritzker Fellows will receive $20,000 beginning in July 2016 and continuing throughout the 2016-2017 academic year.
+Eligible students must have completed at least two years of study at the Pritzker School of Medicine (please note: PhD students are not eligible for the Pritzker Fellowship Program).
 All applicants must have a faculty sponsor who will provide mentorship and support during this year and ensure the completion of the proposed project.
-Participating students are will ultimately present their work in at least one forum, be it the Senior Scientific Session, or a regional or national conference.
+Pritzker Fellows will ultimately present their work in at least one forum, such as the Medical Education Day, Research in Progress (RIP), or a regional or national conference.

 - Project Statement